GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

 --parameter-overrides AuthArn=$AUTH_ARN ManagingAccountId=$MANAGING_ACCOUNT_ID
 ```

-!!!
-Note
+> info ""
-    If the second step of deploying `spinnaker-managing-infrastructure-setup` hasn't completed yet, feel free to skip this step for the time being and proceed with installing `kubectl` and `AWS IAM Authenticator` below.
+> If the second step of deploying `spinnaker-managing-infrastructure-setup` hasn't completed yet, feel free to skip this step for the time being and proceed with installing `kubectl` and `AWS IAM Authenticator` below.
 Just return to this step before moving past that point.

 ### Install Kubectl